Guerilla Marketing Ideas: 8 Real Examples To Hack Growth

-What is guerilla marketing?
+What is Guerilla?

 The definition of guerilla marketing relies heavily on the definition of “guerilla warfare” (also spelled “guerrilla”).

 Guerilla refers to a non-tactical army, loosely organized, fighting a bigger, more organized force.
 For you, this “bigger organized force” is competitors with big budgets who have established themselves in the market.

 Here’s a mashup of the most important bits: